How Can I Get a Social Security Card While Living Abroad?

 • Faster processing (3-4 weeks typical)

-• Staff are explicitly trained in Social Security procedures
+• Staff are specifically trained in Social Security procedures

 • Lower chance of document errors or delays